mukeshbuwade1/mukeshbuwade1/README.md

 - 👋 Hi, I’m @mukeshbuwade (MUKESH BUWADE)
 - 👀 I’m frontend (reactjs) developer
-- 🌱 I’m currently learning backend technology (MERN)
+- 🌱 I’m currently learning full stack technology (MERN)
 - 💞️ You can collaborate with me
 - 📫 How to reach me...
 Write a mail on mukeshbuwade2017@gmail.com